wormhole-foundation/native-token-transfers/CONTRIBUTING.md

 Instead:

-- When initially installing OR pulling what has been changed: `npm ci`.
+- When initially installing OR pulling what has been changed: `bun ci`.
-  If you do not do this, you may not get exactly what is specified in the file, inadvertently update dependencies, or even pull exploits down to your machine! **Never use `npm install` for this use case**.
+  If you do not do this, you may not get exactly what is specified in the file, inadvertently update dependencies, or even pull exploits down to your machine! **Never use `bun install` for this use case**.
-- When needing to add or update a package: `npm i <package>@<version>`.
+- When needing to add or update a package: `bun add <package>@<version>`.
 If you do not do this, you may inadvertently update other packages or fail to update the lock file.
-- When needing to remove a package: `npm r <package>`.
+- When needing to remove a package: `bun remove <package>`.
 If you do not do this, you may inadvertently update other packages or fail to update the lock file.

-Always commit your `package-lock.json`.
+Always commit your `bun.lock`.

 Using specific versions improves security because package versions cannot be overwritten after they are released.